Filipino name: Chinese

 Chinese Filipinos whose ancestors came to the Philippines from 1898 onward usually have single syllable Chinese surnames.
-On the other hand, most Chinese ancestors came to the Philippines prior to 1898 usually have multiple syllable Chinese surnames such as Gokongwei, Ongpin, Pempengco, Yuchengco, Teehankee, and Yaptinchay among such others.
-These were originally full Chinese names which were transliterated in Spanish orthography and adopted as surnames.
+On the other hand, most Chinese Filipinos with ancestors that came to the Philippines prior to 1898 usually have multisyllablic Chinese surnames such as Gokongwei, Ongpin, Pempengco, Yuchengco, Teehankee, and Yaptinchay among such others.
+They were originally full Chinese names that were transliterated into Spanish orthography and adopted as surnames.

-Common Chinese Filipino surnames are: Ong/Wong (Wang, 王), Lee/Dy/Sy (Li, 李), Chan/Tan (Chen, 陈), Lao/Lew (Liu, 刘), Tiong/Chong (Zhang, 张), Yung/Yana/Auyong/Awyoung (Yang, 杨), Ng/Uy/Wee (Huang, 黄), Tiu/Chiu/Chio/Chu (Zhao, 赵).
+Common single-syllable Chinese Filipino surnames are Tan (陳), Lim (林), Chua (蔡), Uy (黃) and Ong (王).
+Most such surnames are spelled according to their Hokkien pronunciation.